What is a deal desk? How legal, sales & revenue ops can win together

 • Reduce their involvement in lengthy processes, such as contract review or contract negotiation

-• Mitigate the risk of sales bypassing legal to get signatures on contracts, or sending out documents with outdated terms
+• Mitigate the risk of sales bypassing legal to get contracts signed faster, or sending out documents with outdated terms

 • Spend more time on the work that really matters - like long-term strategy planning